-Setting up a subdomain is exactly how cyber-criminals exploited a wildcard certificate security issue on the Malaysian Police portal and used the portal for a phishing attack, as described in the following chalk talk.
+Setting up a subdomain is exactly how cyber-criminals exploited a wildcard certificate security issue on the Malaysian Police portal in the summer of 2013 and used the portal for a phishing attack.

-In the last five years malware designed to steal keys and certificates has proliferated, and a thriving marketplace for stolen certificates has sprung up.
-The recently discovered Mask malware presents yet another example of how cybercriminals compile malicious code to steal keys and certificates.
-Like compromising a webserver, gaining access to a wildcard certificate’s private key provides an attacker with the ability to impersonate any domain that is using a wildcard certificate (*.example.com).
+In the last five years, malware designed to steal keys and certificates has proliferated, and a thriving marketplace for stolen certificates has sprung up.
+The work of BlackTech and its use of PLEAD and DRIGO to steal D-Link certificates for signing malware presents yet another example of how cybercriminals stage attacks to steal organizations’ encryption assets.
+Like compromising a web server, gaining access to a wildcard certificate’s private key provides an attacker with the ability to impersonate any domain that is using a wildcard certificate (*.example.com).

 A simpler option than compromising a CA is to trick a CA into issuing a wildcard certificate for a fictitious company.
 Once a hacker has the fictitious company’s wildcard certificate, the hacker can create subdomains and establish phishing sites that masquerade as belonging to any organization.

-Security controls and solutions can dramatically increase the cost of an attack.
+Clearly, attackers are comfortable with using wildcard certificates for phishing email attacks and other attacks.
+Fortunately, security controls and solutions can help block an attack.
 By putting these defenses in place, you increase the effort that a malicious actor must take to compromise your network.
 Your goal is to make compromising your network so expensive that cyber-criminals would rather focus their attention on someone else.
 As the saying goes: When a lion chases you, you don’t need to be the fastest runner; you just have to be faster than the person behind you.

 You can make your organization more costly to exploit by avoiding wildcard certificates.
-Although wildcard certificates make business operations simpler, they provide tremendous opportunity to any cyber-criminal who compromises your webserver or steals a wildcard certificate’s private key.
+Although wildcard certificates make business operations simpler, they provide a tremendous opportunity to any cyber-criminal who compromises your web server or steals a wildcard certificate’s private key.